amusecode/amuse/doc/reference/distributed.rst

 Gateways
 --------

 Gateways can be used in case of connectivity problems between machines, such as firewalls and private IP addresses.
 This is for instance the case at the LGM.
 A gateway is started like any other resource (and thus require a valid installation of AMUSE on each gateway).
-This resource can then be specified to be a "gataway" to another resource.
+This resource can then be specified to be a "gateway" to another resource.
 In this case all ssh connections will be made via the gateway, so make sure you can login from the gateway to the target machine without using a password, as well as from your local machine.

 Commonly Encountered Problems
 -----------------------------

 Most initial setup problems with the Distributed AMUSE code can be solved by checking:

 - Can you login to each machine you plan to use using ssh without using a password?
   See for instance here on how to set this up: https://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/
-- Did you configure a Java JDK version 1.7 or higher using ./configure? check the contect of config.mk to see which java is used, and what version was detected.
+- Did you configure a Java JDK version 1.7 or higher using ./configure?
+  Check the content of config.mk to see which java is used, and what version was detected.
   Make sure to do a "make clean" and "make" in case you make any changes.
 This should also be done on all machines.
-- Is AMUSE configured properly on each and every machine? running the code implementation tests is a good way of spotting issues:
+- Is AMUSE configured properly on each and every machine?
+  Running the code implementation tests is a good way of spotting issues:

     >>> nosetests -v test/codes_tests/test_*_implementation.py

 - Are the settings provided for each resource correct (username, amuse location, etc)
 - Have you set the correct mpiexec in ./configure?
 This setting is normally not used by AMUSE, so you may only now notice it is misconfigured

 In case this does not help, it is probably best to check the output for any errors.
 Normally worker output is discarded by most scripts.
 Use 'redirect=none' to see the output of the workers, a lot of errors show up in this output only.
 There is also a "debug" parameter in Distributed Amuse.
 If enabled, output for each pilot will be in a "distributed-amuse-logs" folder in the home of each remote machine used, and additional information is printed to the log from the local AMUSE script.